blad/computerscience.io/posts/2013-12-11-informed-search-techniques.markdown

 ## A\* Search
 Lastly, we have what is one of the most famous best first search algorithms which is complete and optimal.
-A* search is able to reach a solution node by making decisions base on the combined estimated total cost to reach a goal node, making our objective funcition the sum of the path cost so far and the estimated distance to the goal.
+A* search is able to reach a solution node by making decisions base on the combined estimated total cost to reach a goal node, making our objective function the sum of the path cost so far and the estimated distance to the goal.

 $f(n) = g(n) + h(n)$

-Using a graph search with a Priority Queue like we have been so far, we can code up the algorithm, by modyfing our comparator for our priority queue.
+Using a graph search with a Priority Queue like we have been so far, we can code up the algorithm, by modifying our comparator for our priority queue.

 ````python